jedevc/afnom-missing-semester/_2023/lec4_command-line.md

 - `vim` - `~/.vimrc` and the `~/.vim` folder
 - `ssh` - `~/.ssh/config`
 - `tmux` - `~/.tmux.conf`

+You also often encounter `.profile` files, which contain shell-independent shell configuration options such as environment variables.
+If `.profile` is used, it's good practice to avoid having shell-specific commands in `.profile` to avoid compatibility issues further down the line.

 How should you organize your dotfiles?
 They should be in their own folder, under version control, and **symlinked** into place using a script.
 This has